vjtagaltera/nrf52840-dongle-docs/readme-nrf52840-dongle-sdk.txt

 ses versions
     ses 3.4.0 sdk-15.0.0 not able to debug the dongle. downloading appears to succeed but image is not working. ses 5.4.0c sdk-15.2.0 same.
-    use nrf-connect 3.6.1 to program. it works. clicked the nrf-connect installer twice, it installed jlink 6.88a and nordic drivers the second time. work sequence: when connected the dongle swi to dk p19 [1] build in ses 5.4.0c.
+    use nrf-connect v3.6.1 programmer v1.4.8 to program. it works. clicked the nrf-connect installer twice, it installed jlink 6.88a and nordic drivers the second time. work sequence: when connected the dongle swi to dk p19 [1] build in ses 5.4.0c.